-Error Codes Description ADMIN_LIMIT_EXCEEDED (11) Indicates that processing on the requested operation could not con- tinue, because an administrative limit was exceeded.
-ALIAS_DEREFERENCING PROBLEM (36) Indicates that a problem was encountered while attempting to de- reference an alias for a search operation.
+Error Codes Description ADMIN_LIMIT_EXCEEDED (11) Indicates that processing on the requested operation could not continue, because an administrative limit was exceeded.
+ALIAS_DEREFERENCING PROBLEM (36) Indicates that a problem was encountered while attempting to dereference an alias for a search operation.
 CANCELED (118) Indicates that a cancel request was successful, or that the specified operation was canceled.
 CLIENT_SIDE_LOCAL_ERROR (82) Indicates that a local (client-side) error occurred.
 CLIENT_SIDE_ENCODING_ERROR (83) Indicates that an error occurred while encoding a request.
 CLIENT_SIDE_DECODING_ERROR (84) Indicates that an error occurred while decoding a request.
 CLIENT_SIDE_TIMEOUT (85) Indicates that a client-side timeout occurred.
 CLIENT_SIDE_USER_CANCELLED (88) Indicates that a user cancelled a client-side operation.
-CLIENT_SIDE_NO_MEMORY (90) Indicates that the client could not obtain enough memory to per- form the requested operation.
+CLIENT_SIDE_NO_MEMORY (90) Indicates that the client could not obtain enough memory to perform the requested operation.
 CLIENT_SIDE_CLIENT_LOOP (96) Indicates that a referral loop is detected.
 CLIENT_SIDE_REFERRAL_LIMIT EXCEEDED (97) Indicates that the referral hop limit was exceeded.
 DECODING_ERROR (84) Indicates that an error occurred while decoding a response.
 ENCODING_ERROR (83) Indicates that an error occurred while encoding a response.
 INTERACTIVE_TRANSACTION ABORTED (30221001) Indicates that an interactive transaction was aborted.
 LOCAL_ERROR (82) Indicates that a local error occurred.
-LOOP_DETECT (54) Indicates that a referral or chaining loop was detected while pro- cessing a request.
-NO_MEMORY (90) Indicates that not enough memory could be obtained to perform the requested operation.
+LOOP_DETECT (54) Indicates that a referral or chaining loop was detected while processing a request.
+NO_MEMORY (90) ndicates that not enough memory could be obtained to perform the requested operation.
 OPERATIONS_ERROR (1) Indicates that an internal error prevented the operation from being processed properly.
 OTHER (80) Indicates that an error occurred that does not fall into any of the other categories.
-PROTOCOL_ERROR (2) Indicates that the client sent a malformed or illegal request to the server.